4. ROAD RUNNING

 |A||Major Games (All-African, Asian, Commonwealth, Pan American, European)

-Regional Games Championships (Universiade, Francophone Games Ibero-American Championships, CAC Games, Balkan Championships)
+Regional Games & Athletics Championships - first tier (Universiade, Francophone Games Ibero-American Championships, CAC Games, Balkan Championships)

-Regional Games and Championships (Arab Championships, Mediterranean Games, CISM World Games)
+Regional Games & Championships (Arab Championships, Mediterranean Games, CISM World Games)

 Other International Road Races